-We then joined a free 3-hour walking tour, which covered the highlights of the northern Dublin: the Spire, O’Connell Bridge, Trinity College, College Green, the Bank of Ireland, Temple Bar, Dublin Castle, Dubb Linn Gardens, Christ Church Cathedral, and Saint Patrick’s Cathedral.
+We then joined a free 3-hour walking tour, which covered the highlights of northern Dublin: the Spire, O’Connell Bridge, Trinity College, College Green, the Bank of Ireland, Temple Bar, Dublin Castle, Dubb Linn Gardens, Christ Church Cathedral, and Saint Patrick’s Cathedral.

 Fun facts from the guide:

 - Ireland is a neutral country, which sounds like a good thing, except for when the soldiers were clearing out the remains of a statue to make way for The Spire.
 They grossly overestimated the amount of munitions they’d need, and blew out every window along O’Connell Street

 - Ireland’s most famous feminist is Constance Markievicz

 - Trinity College’s first dean said that women would only study there over his dead body, and a year after he died, the first woman enrolled.
 Rumor has it that women then proceeded to fulfill the dean’s wishes by marching right over his grave whenever they entered or exited the college.
 You go, ladies!

 - Vikings introduced the Irish to toilets; Vikings did not actually have horns on their helmets–credit for that goes to Christianity, who attempted to portray them as devils; and Dublin was actually a Viking settlement

 - the Irish word for whiskey, uisce beatha, does not help stereotypes because it translates directly into “the water of life”

 - Tom and Jerry gave Christ Church Cathedral its fame, aka a guy found a mummified cat and rat in an organ pipe